-In an effort to create a culturally unique approach to Thanksgiving, I created this kosher stuffing to harmoniously blend Jewish and American cooking traditions together.
-Using challah as a base for the stuffing was an easy choice; challah is a naturally absorbent bread, making it well suited to stuffing.
-For adding extra flavor, my mind immediately went to schmaltz.
-The combination of rich, eggy challah bread crumbs, schmaltz-seared vegetables, fresh herbs and subtly sweet chestnuts make this stuffing truly unique.
+In an effort to create a culturally blended approach to Thanksgiving, I created this kosher stuffing from challah.
+Using challah as a base for the stuffing was an easy choice; it’s naturally absorbent, making it well suited to stuffing.
+For extra savory flavor, my mind immediately went to schmaltz.
+The combination of eggy challah bread crumbs, schmaltz-seared vegetables, fresh herbs and subtly sweet chestnuts make this stuffing truly unique.

 I really recommend cooking this dish with schmaltz, it adds a ton of flavor to the stuffing.
 If you’re avoiding meat, the stuffing can be made pareve/vegetarian style.
 Simply substitute margarine for schmaltz (I recommend organic Earth Balance) and use your favorite vegetable broth.
 Of course, if you’re not worried about keeping kosher, feel free to use butter!

 A Note About Chestnuts: I love the slightly sweet flavor and meaty texture of chestnuts, but they can be tough to track down, particularly the pre-peeled variety.
-You can roast the chestnuts in shell and peel them yourself– StartCooking.com has a nicely illustrated blog to walk you through the process.
-I’ve roasted chestnuts before, and I have to say the process of peeling them is tough and time-consuming.
+You can roast the chestnuts in shell and peel them yourself.
+I’ve roasted chestnuts before, and I have to say the process of peeling them is difficult and time-consuming.
 I really recommend the peeled and roasted variety (Gefen’s are kosher, pre-peeled and roasted and available in The Shiksa Market).
 If this all sounds too daunting, you can leave out the chestnuts… the stuffing will taste fine without them.

 Any purchase you make from The Shiksa Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!